 Abengoa Cellulosic Ethanol Biorefinery, Kansas, United States of America

-Spain-based sustainable technology company Abengoa Bioenergy (Abengoa) is constructing a commercial scale integrated biorefinery for the production of ethanol from lignocellulosic biomass in Hugoton in Kansas, in the US.
-The facility will be owned and operated by Abengoa Bioenergy Biomass of Kansas (ABBK), a wholly owned subsidiary of Abengoa.
+Spanish sustainable technology company Abengoa Bioenergy (Abengoa) officially opened its commercial scale integrated biorefinery for the production of ethanol from lignocellulosic biomass in Hugoton in Kansas, US, in October 2014.
+The facility is owned and operated by Abengoa Bioenergy Biomass of Kansas (ABBK), a wholly owned subsidiary of Abengoa.

-The $685m biorefinery will produce about 23 million gallons (100Ml) of cellulosic ethanol per annum.
+The $685m biorefinery has a capacity to produce approximately 25 million gallons of cellulosic ethanol per annum.
 It will reduce about 139,000t of carbon dioxide emissions a year resulting from burning of 15.5 million gallons of gasoline fuel for automotive transportation.
 It will be equivalent to removing 35,000 cars from road.
 It will also reduce oil imports.

 Work on the facility was started in July 2011.
 Construction was officially started after receiving the prevention of significant deterioration (PSD) air quality construction permit from the state in September 2011.
-It is expected to be completed by the end of 2013.
+It was completed in mid-August 2014 and production of cellulosic ethanol began at the end of September 2014.

 Feedstock used at Abengoa's biorefinery

-The biorefinery will utilise multicellulosic biomass, crop residue and plant fibres as feedstock.
-It will include stalks of sorghum, wheat or corn, prairie grasses and wood wastes.
-The cellulosic biomass requirement of the plant is about 315,000t a year.
+The cellulosic biomass requirement of the plant is approximately 350,000t a year.
 ABBK has secured the supplies from the local biomass producers for ten years.
-All the feedstock will be sourced within 80km distance from the plant.
+The feedstock is sourced within 80km distance from the plant.

-Plans to construct a commercial scale 2G biorefinery at Hugoton were initiated in 2007.
+Plans to construct a commercial scale second generation (2G) biorefinery at Hugoton were initiated in 2007.
 The Hugoton site was selected for abundance of feedstock and support from the state.
-The US Department of Energy (DOE) guaranteed a loan of about $133.9m from the Federal Financing Bank in August 2011.
+The US Department of Energy (DOE) guaranteed a loan of $132.4m from the Federal Financing Bank in August 2011, including a $97m grant for the project.

-Abengoa's facility is one of the six second generation bioethanol facilities in the US being supported by the DOE.
-The US Department of Agriculture is also supporting the project under the Biomass Crop Assistance Program.
+Abengoa's facility is one of the six second-generation bioethanol facilities supported by the DOE in the US.
+The US Department of Agriculture also supported the project under the Biomass Crop Assistance Program.

 Plant details and technology used at the Kansas complex

 The biorefinery sits on a 385-acre site in Stevens County and includes complex buildings, plant wide utilities and product storage facilities.
-It is located beside 425 acres of agricultural land that will act as buffer.
+It is located next to 425 acres of agricultural land, which serves as buffer.

-The ethanol conversion process at the plant will be based on a proprietary enzymatic hydrolysis technology developed by Abengoa.
+The ethanol conversion process at the plant is based on a proprietary enzymatic hydrolysis technology developed by Abengoa.
 The proprietary fractionation technology and catalysts were developed at the research and development laboratories in Seville and Babilafuente and at the Seville University biochemical laboratory.
-The custom-made enzymes were developed with license from Dyadic International based on the patented C1 Technology Platform.
+The custom-made enzymes were developed with licence from Dyadic International, based on the patented C1 Technology Platform.

-It has been tested, evaluated and verified over the past ten years.
+It was tested, evaluated and verified for over ten years before it was applied.
 The company has been operating a 0.4Ml/y pilot facility in York, the US, since 2007.
-A 5Ml/y demonstration scale facility has also been operational in Babilafuente in Salamanca, Spain since September 2009.
+A 5Ml/y demonstration scale facility has also been operational in Babilafuente in Salamanca, Spain, since September 2009.

 Processing at Abengoa Bioenergy's Stevens County-based biorefinery